SapirSha/EEE/README.md

 The sudoku gives **all** the possible answers to the sudoku (depending on choice).

-**Disclaimer** while the program itself can diffrentiate between rectangle sudokus with horizontal and vertical grids and can solve both, since they cant be diffrentiated in the input, only horizontal( which is the most common ) is used
+**Disclaimer** while the program itself can differentiate between rectangle sudokus with horizontal and vertical grids and can solve both, since they cant be differentiated in the input, only horizontal( which is the most common ) is used.

 # Input
 You can input the sudokus from the console, or by giving the console a path to a text file with the sudoku.

-In case of file input the sudoku determines if a line is a sudoku(see [Determining the input](#determining-the-input))
+In case of file input the sudoku determines if a line is a sudoku(see "determining-the-input") and solves it, or when multiple lines are detected it will solve all of them.

 Exiting the program can be done by using (ctrl + c) or (ctrl + z) or the input sapir.